Why you

 completely developed cross-legged position as you can experience comfortably in

-your present physical condition and -
+your present physical condition -

-Stand your backbone upright and curved or
+Standing your backbone upright and curved or

-that more of your weight is supported beneath the ends of your shins as near as
+downward causes more of your weight to be supported beneath the ends of your

-That causes the muscles beneath your thighs and hips and at the sides
+That causes the muscles beneath your thighs

-and back of your body to exert more effort than they exert ordinarily -or
+and hips and at the sides and back of your body to exert more effort than they

-stretch to support your position upright and -
+exert ordinarily or stretch to support your position upright and -

 Allows the muscles at the front of your body

 to rest more than they rest ordinarily when you support your body upright.
-Any excessive muscular tensions there might

-Your breathing becomes more free and thorough
+Your breathing becomes more free and

 The